Describing Panicum plant/Guinea grass

 Flowers and Fruits:

 Panicum plants produce inflorescences, clusters of flowers on branching stems.
 The inflorescences can be compact or loose and may vary in shape, such as a panicle, raceme, or spike.
 The flowers themselves are small and often have bracts or tiny scales.
-They can be wind-pollinated, and the colors range from greenish to purplish or brownish.
+They can be wind-pollinated, and the colours range from greenish to purplish or brownish.

 After pollination, Panicum plants develop fruits, which are typically small grains or seeds.
 These seeds are usually enclosed in a tough outer covering called a lemma and can be dispersed by wind, water, or other means.